Who’s ready for the easiest interior front door makeover?!

 Start with painting the recessed pieces of your door then the raised panels.

 Use an angled paintbrush to get into the crevices.
-Be away of drip marks and smooth them out ASAP.
+Be aware of drip marks and smooth them out ASAP.

 You can use a larger sized paintbrush or a roller brush for the rest of the door.